haoyuanli93/DiffusionMap/README.md

 There's no guarantee on the result on the other python version.

 ## Installation
-This package has not been released at pip or conda yet.
-One has to first install all the dependence manually and then clone this repo.
+This package has been released at pip or conda yet.
+Still one has to first install all the dependence manually and then clone this repo.
 There are several things to notice.